ibm-cloud-docs/databases-for-elasticsearch/getting-started.md

 {: toc-completion-time="30m"}

 This tutorial is a short introduction to using an {{site.data.keyword.databases-for-elasticsearch_full}} deployment.
 Connect to your deployment using [Kibana](https://www.elastic.co/guide/en/kibana/current/index.html){: external}, an open source tool that adds visualization capabilities to your Elasticsearch database.
 This tutorial runs Kibana in a Docker container by using the Kibana image from the Docker image repository.
 [Install Kibana with Docker](https://www.elastic.co/guide/en/kibana/7.17/docker.html){: external} to run a system you control.

+If you prefer to avoid running Kibana locally, you can also deploy Kibana using IBM Code Engine.
+For more information, see [Deploy Kibana using Code Engine and connect to your {{site.data.keyword.databases-for-elasticsearch}} instance](https://cloud.ibm.com/docs/databases-for-elasticsearch?topic=databases-for-elasticsearch-kibana-code-engine-icd-elasticsearch){: external}.
+{: tip}

 ## Before you begin
 {: #before-begin}